Interior project workflow: stages, optimizations, and mistakes

-Many business owners and real estate investors enter the first interior design project with a simple idea in mind: you decide what you want, a designer makes the plans, the execution team builds and that's it.
-The reality is that a personalized inner project works rather like a living organism, with interdependent phases that influence each other.
-A wrong decision made at the concept stage can generate serious additional costs in execution.
-In this guide you will understand the actual flow structure, what happens at each stage, how the approach to Horeca spaces differs, and how you manage budget and risks throughout.
+Many business owners and real estate investors enter their first interior design project with a simple idea in mind: you decide what you want, a designer creates the plans, the execution team builds it, and it's done.
+The reality is that a custom interior project functions more like a living organism, with interdependent phases that influence each other.
+A wrong decision made during the concept stage can generate serious additional costs during execution.
+In this guide, you will understand the actual structure of the workflow, what happens in each stage, how the approach differs for HoReCa spaces, and how to manage the budget and risks throughout the entire process.

 |